 Choose the right materials, and wash before wearing

-I hope you got some inspiration to eco up not only your own wardrobe but your children’s too.
-If you have any other ideas about how to do children’s fashion more sustainably - let me know!
-And stay tuned for part 3 of my Green Parenting Guide, which will be about personal care - the natural way - and comes out next Friday!
+I hope you got some inspiration to eco-up not only your own wardrobe, but your children’s too.
+If you have any other ideas about how to do children’s fashion more sustainably, please let me know!

 In case you missed it: